-HIS599 Readings in History (3-6 crs.)
+HIS 599 - Readings in History (3-6)

-Opportunity for independent readings in an area of special interest to the student of history, such as the major field of American, European, and non-Western history, including political, economic, social, intellectual and cultural developments.
+Opportunity for independent readings in an area of special interest to the student of history, such as the major field of American,

+European, and non-Western history, including political, economic, social, intellectual, and cultural developments.
 Prerequisites: permission of the department and instructor.

-HIS600 Computerized Historical Research Methods (3 crs.)
+HIS 600 - Historical Research Methods (3 crs.)

 Seminar in historical research techniques, analysis of source materials, and preparation of a research paper.
 Students expected to perform research and prepare and present a model seminar paper.
 Emphasizes the important role electronic resources have assumed in basic historical research methods.
-Should be scheduled as early as possible in the program.
+Students should schedule this course as early as possible in the program.

-HIS601 Research in Local and Regional History (3 crs.)
+HIS 601 - Research in Local and Regional History (3 crs.)

 Intensive study and hands-on research of micro regions or localities defined by their natural geographic, economic, or cultural characteristics.
-Examines the theoretical and methodical issues of local and regional historical research and then has students apply those concerns in the intensive study of two or more localities.
-Students required to complete a research paper demonstrating mastery of the techniques of local and regional historical research.
+Course examines the theoretical and methodical issues of local and regional historical research and then has students apply those concerns in the intensive study of two or more localities.
+Students are required to complete a research paper demonstrating mastery of the techniques of local and regional historical research.

-HIS609 Internship I (3 crs.)
+HIS 609 - Internship I (3 crs.)